topic 56947

 In chrome plating rectifier how much ripple is allowed? in 250 kw rectifier how much ripple will generate in 10,000 Amps current rating.
 Transformer primary wave is pure sine wave form.

-Maintenance incharge - B'lore, karnataka,india
+Maintenance incharge - B'lore, Karnataka, India

 A. Hi Natarajan.
 The ripple will depend on a number of things including what percentage of the rectifier's capacity you are using and what rectification technology is used, G., but the mathematical ripple in rectifying a 3-phase sine wave to DC is 5 percent.
-You can read a lot of detail about this, and a number of opinions in letter 1424.
+You can read a lot of detail about this, and a number of opinions in thread/topic 1424.

-One of the readers in the referenced letter offers his opinion that the shape of the disturbance is as important or more important than the actual amount of ripple.
+One of the readers in the referenced thread offers his opinion that the shape of the disturbance is as important or more important than the actual amount of ripple.
 Further, opinions differ on how much ripple is allowable.
 But for the briefest answer, it is usually said that ripple should be held to 5 percent or less for chrome plating.
 Good luck.

 Ted Mooney, P.E.

-Pine Beach, New Jersey
+finishing.com - Pine Beach, New Jersey

 RFQ: Looking for chrome rectifier min 5k 3 phase/220 north Jersey